TIY-Durham/2016-SPRING-FEE/00--Ready-Player-One/README.md

 Next we'll [install some developer tools](INSTALLFEST.md) but using `Terminal.app` instead of the App Store.
 These steps are a little weirder than normal installations, so follow [the more detailed instructions](INSTALLFEST.md) and come back.

-_Don't skip over the last step!_

-Feel free to start over if you need the practice, but when you're done, run `brew list` in your `Terminal.app` window and make sure you can see all of the tools on the install list.
+**Don't skip over the last step!** Feel free to start over if you need the practice, but when you're done, run `brew list` in your `Terminal.app` window and make sure you can see all of the tools on the install list.
 Take a screenshot of that list and attach it to your _WIP Issue_ again.

-#### 4b.
-Prezto Change-oh!
+### 5. Prezto Change-oh!

 One of the tools we'll frequently use in class is [Prezto](https://github.com/sorin-ionescu/prezto), which makes `Terminal.app` much easier to use.
 Installation isn't as straight-forward as for the _other_ dev tools, and you'll need some of them for this to work, so make sure you've got your dev tools installed before you [follow the step-by-step for Prezto](PREZTO.md).